Data Capture Events

 Create a Data Capture Event

-Right click on the Data Capture Events folder in the QRiS project tree and select Add New Data Capture Event.
+.
 Provide a name for the event and pick the layers that you want to include.
-You can change which layers are included in an event at any time by right clicking on the event and selecting Edit Data Capture Event.
+You can change which layers are included in an event at any time by right clicking on the event and selecting Edit Data Capture Event

 Basic Properties

-Choose whether the event represents a single point in time or a data range.
+section.
 You can choose the specificity of the dates you want to capture.
 For example, you might want to capture the year and month of a planning event, but only the year of a monitoring event.

-Specify whether the event represents the past, present or future.
+, you can specify whether the event represents the past, present or future.
 This is helpful context for consumers of the data to know the context of what is being represented.

 Surfaces